ladybug-tools/spider/burning-manalemma-2017/README.md

 There are three levels of existence for each script
 * Standalone - for testing
-* Three.js plugin - for general usage
+* Three.js plugin as parent - for general usage
 * Child - part of some larger, undetermined kit of tools

 Understand how these work is not easy, but as understanding arises it tends to simplify things